Salzman International Illustration Agency

 selected Clients

-The New York Times, The Wall Street Journal, Entrepreneur Magazine, NJ Monthly, C&EN, Il Manifesto, PD / Democratic Party, European Union, Italy EXPO Dubai 2020, Philip Morris / IQOS, Moleskine, Wind-Tre, Amaro Montenegro, Monk Club, RISO – Museo regionale d’Arte Moderna e Contemporanea di Palermo, Justbit Agency, VisionAir Studio, Id-entity Agency, K-change Agency, Typimedia Editore.
+The New York Times, Time Magazine, The Economist, The Wall Street Journal, Entrepreneur Magazine, Business Insider, NJ Monthly, Harvard Business Review, Foreign Policy Magazine, Die Zeit, Wired, McKinsey Quarterly, Foreign Affairs Magazine, University of Miami Medicine Magazine, C&EN, NextGov/FCW, NYU Scope Magazine, HarperCollins, Il Manifesto, Fox Chase Cancer Center, PD – Democratic Party, European Union, Italy EXPO Dubai 2020, RISO – Museo regionale d’Arte Moderna e Contemporanea di Palermo, The Foundry 360, Kyndryl, Philip Morris, Moleskine, Wind-Tre, Amaro Montenegro, Monk Club.

 INterview with Mariaelena caputi